Skip to main content

 Encouraging Law Enforcement to Seek Mental Health Support

-By First Responders, Law Enforcement, Mental Health
+By Barbara Rubel First Responders, Law Enforcement, Mental Health No Comments

 LEOs are not asking for mental health support.
 Let’s work on changing that.
 Law enforcement officers (LEOs) face common mental health issues and often believe that treatment is effective, but professionally risky.
 They may fear a fitness for duty evaluation (FFDE) if they self-disclose that they need the help of a mental health professional.
 They may feel anxious about the possibility of losing their job.
 Masculinity within police culture can…